Svaveop/FirstTry/README.md

 # MoreSkillfullTry
 ## StudyingGit&Github
-Trying to upload and update things on Github Practising to get more good and god at Git and Github
+Trying to upload and update things on Github.
+Practising to get more good and god at Git and Github